Working Bibliography

 Disability & Media Alliance Project: Language Matters. http://www.d-map.org/.
 Accessed May 23, 2012.

 Disability and Representation.
-“Inspiration Porn: Where Gawking, Guilt, and Gratitude Meet.” http://www.disabilityandrepresentation.com/2012/06/03/inspiration-porn-gawking/.
+“Inspiration Porn: Where Gawking, Guilt, and Gratitude Meet.” https://www.disabilityandrepresentation.com/2012/06/03/inspiration-porn-gawking/.
 June 3, 2012.
 Accessed June 29, 2012.

 Disability and Representation.
-“The Problem with Person-First Language: What’s Wrong with This Picture?” http://www.disabilityandrepresentation.com/2012/05/30/the-problem-with-person-first-language-whats-wrong-with-this-picture/.
+“The Problem with Person-First Language: What’s Wrong with This Picture?” https://www.disabilityandrepresentation.com/2012/05/30/the-problem-with-person-first-language-whats-wrong-with-this-picture/.
 May 30, 2012.
 Accessed May 30, 2012.

 Disability Art and Culture Project. http://dacphome.org/.
 Accessed May 23, 2012.